ciscoo/evaluacion/README.md

 * [ESLint](https://github.com/eslint/eslint)
 * [nodemon](https://github.com/remy/nodemon)

-**Note**:

-* Travis will pass and fail randomly for a different test each time.
-Haven't figured out why yet.
-* Logging was intentionally left out as there are a [few](https://github.com/expressjs/morgan) [ways](https://github.com/trentm/node-bunyan) [to](https://github.com/winstonjs/winston) approach it depending on your needs.
+**Note**: Logging was intentionally left out as there are a [few](https://github.com/expressjs/morgan) [ways](https://github.com/trentm/node-bunyan) [to](https://github.com/winstonjs/winston) approach it depending on your needs.
 For the purposes of this project, logging was not needed.

 ## Prerequisites